-This project had those ingredients and was truly the *paradigm *for a website redesign project.
-Working with Mirati’s corporate messaging partner, Canale Communications, was key.
-Canale’s presence ensured strong and thoughtful messaging was established and conveyed throughout the pages of freshly-written content.
+This project had those ingredients and was truly the paradigm for a website redesign project.
+The project included strong and thoughtful messaging as well as new content that better conveyed the Mirati story.
 The same was true for the modern designs and creative elements by the PINT team, along with integrating updated and uplifting images throughout.

 Additionally, PINT worked with the NASDAQ team.
 This collaboration was an effort to ensure the templates PINT designed and cut up for the IR section (managed by NASDAQ), mirrored the look-and-feel of the rest of the website.

 Collaboration between stakeholders and the creative teams involved led to a successful and well-organized project launch.

 The big deliverable is a website experience that better tells the Mirati story through design and well-organized information.

 In addition to the major revamp for the top message, key entry points into the site are also more prominent now.
 Our Approach, Product Pipeline, Clinical Trials, and Our Team are now front and center, clearly telling visitors these are the top places to go next.